Get an owner builder certificate

 The construction, extension or renovation of duplexes, townhouses, flats or units can't be done by an owner builder.

-- occupational health and safety of workers
+- work health and safety of workers

 - compliance with building control certification requirements such as arranging permits and inspections